Molecular immunology of signal integration by T cell surface receptors

 T cells are important white blood cells that continually circulate in the body in search of the molecular signatures ('antigens') of infection and cancer.
 When encountering such antigens T cells become activated and subsequently initiate immune responses in order to clear these threats.
-Their inappropriate activation towards innocuous and endogenous antigens leads to allergic and autoimmune responses.
+Their inappropriate activation towards innocuous and endogenous antigens leads to allergic and autoimmune responses, respectively.
 A key aim of the laboratory is to understand the 'calculation' that T cells make in deciding to respond to abnormal cells whilst ignoring healthy cells.

 Science Advances 3: e1601692.